amab8901/printc/README.md

 ## Motivation, use-cases
 ### Short motivation:
 If you want to debug, you're normally forced to choose between writing long boilerplate (`println!`) and having messy output that requires more effort to visually navigate (`dbg!`).
-It's important to be able to produce clean and clear output without having to write long boilerplate.
+Being able to produce clean output from clean input allows you to analyze your code more easily and learn faster.

 ### Long motivation:
 If we want to debug code, we have the following options available: